International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - First-mover advantage - many US companies still English-only

-- Strong economies: Germany, France, UK, Italy, Spain = massive purchasing power
+- Strong economies: Germany, France, UK, Italy, Spain = large purchasing power

 | Structure | Example | SEO Impact | Best For |